mendix/docs/community/how-to-set-up-your-partner-profile.md

 To log in to your Partner Profile, follow these steps:

 1. Click [here](https://developer.mendixcloud.com/openid/login?immediate=true&continuation=link/ownprofile/) to log in and check your own Community Profile.
 With this action the system knows who your are and which company is attached to your account.
 Everybody within a company is allowed to edit that company's Partner Profile.
-2. Navigate to the [partner overview page](https://developer.mendixcloud.com/openid/login?immediate=true&continuation=link/partneroverview).
+2. Navigate to the [Partner Profiles overview](https://developer.mendixcloud.com/openid/login?immediate=true&continuation=link/partneroverview).
 Your company will be shown at the top of the **Partners** overview list:

     ![](attachments/19203677/20217909.png)